 There exist no adequate and well-controlled studies in pregnant women.
 Although adverse effects on mother or infant have not been reported with Salsalate use during labor, caution is advised when anti-inflammatory dosage is involved.
 However, other salicylates have been associated with prolonged gestation and labor, maternal and neonatal bleeding sequelae, potentiation of narcotic and barbiturate effects (respiratory or cardiac arrest in the mother), delivery problems and stillbirth.
-In rat studies with NSAIDs as with other drugs known to inhibit prostaglandin synthesis, an increased incidence of dystocia, delayed parturition, and decreased pup survival occurred.
-The effects of Salsalate tablets, USP on labor and delivery in pregnant women are known.
+In rat studies with NSAIDs, as with other drugs known to inhibit prostaglandin synthesis, an increased incidence of dystocia, delayed parturition, and decreased pup survival occurred.
+The effects of Salsalate tablets on labor and delivery in pregnant women are unknown.

 Drug Abuse and Dependence